microbit-foundation/dev-docs/software/readout_hex.md

 5. In the same terminal run ```target remote :3333``` to connect to the GDB server
 6. Now run ```dump ihex memory out.hex 0x000 0x3E800``` to write 'out.hex' to your working directory

-For any issues or advice contact [micro:bit Support](http://support.microbit.org)